UofTJoonsungPark/Group-261/README.md

 Jenny Nguyen - [GitHub Profile](https://github.com/jolateral)

 # TODO: add instructions for how to use the program.
-Format the file to be visually pleasing